eProsima/Fast-DDS-docs/docs/docker/fastdds_suite/fast_dds_suite.rst

 .. code-block:: bash

- $ docker load -i ubuntu-fastdds-suite:<FastDDS-Version>.tar
+ $ docker load -i "ubuntu-fastdds-suite <FastDDS-Version>.tar"

 You can run this Docker container as follows